 3. Snæfellsness Peninsula

-It´s only 135km (84 miles) from Reykjavik to Snæfellsness, so you can easily spend a day driving around the peninsula with your rental camper to check out some of the magical sites.
-Don’t miss some of our favorites which are all outlined below.
+It's only 135 km (84 miles) from Reykjavík to Snæfellsness, so you can easily spend a day driving around the peninsula with your rental camper to check out some of the magical sites.
+It has become a highlighted option for a road trip itinerary in Iceland.
+Don’t miss some of our favorites stops, which are all outlined below.

 Arnarstapi and Hellnar